-JIC It is kind of a version of JIT that is more ready for possibilities.
+JIC Is a version of JIT that is more ready for possibilities.

 In addition to JIT, it aims to reduce the risk of being out of stock by keeping more stocks on certain products.

-All of the businesses, especially manufacturers, who dedicate a significant part of their capital and physical areas to stock keeping, have achieved significant cost advantages thanks to JIT led by Toyota.
+All businesses, especially manufacturers, who dedicate a significant part of their capital and physical areas to stock keeping, have achieved considerable cost advantages thanks to JIT led by Toyota.

-These advantages, which last for years, is about to be replaced because of,
+These advantages, which last for years, are about to be replaced because,

 - 2020 Covid-19,